ospalh/anki-addons/pages/Quick note and deck buttons.md

 After downloading, you have to modify the `Quick note and deck buttons.py` file.
-Trigger the “Tools/Add-ons/Open Add-ons Folder...” menu item, pick out that file and open it with your favourite source editor or trigger “Tools/Add-ons/Quick note and deck buttons/Edit...” to use Anki’s built-in editor.
+Trigger the “Tools/Add-ons/Open Add-ons Folder...” menu item, pick out that file and open it with your favorite source editor or trigger “Tools/Add-ons/Quick note and deck buttons/Edit...” to use Anki’s built-in editor.

-There are two bits of code that should be changed, marked with the commets `# Set up here...` and `# ... and here ...`.
+There are two bits of code that should be changed, marked with the comments `# Set up here...` and `# ... and here ...`.
 A knowledge of [Python](http://www.python.org/) [syntax](http://docs.python.org/2/tutorial/index.html) may be helpful to set this up, but following the examples and only changing text